n1ru4l/envelop/packages/plugins/response-cache/README.md

 ### Customize if result should be cached

-You can define s custom function used to check if the result should be cached.
+You can define a custom function used to check if the result should be cached.

 This is useful for advanced use-cases.
-E.g. if you want to cache Introspection queries or choose if results with certain error types should be cached.
+E.g. if you want to cache results with certain error types.

-By default it used the `defaultShouldCacheResult` function:

-- Introspection queries are not cached.
-- Neither are any results with errors (unexpected, EnvelopError or GraphQLError) or
-- Results will missing data
+By default, it uses the `defaultShouldCacheResult` function which never caches any query operation execution results that include errors (unexpected, EnvelopError, or GraphQLError).

 The `ShouldCacheResultFunction` can access the `DocumentNode` during the Parse phase and the `ExecutionResult` before or after the Execution phase.